Netflix/dynomite/README.md

 # Dynomite

-**Dynomite** is a distributed replication thin proxy layer for multiple protocols.
+**Dynomite** , inspired by Dynamo whitepaper, is a thin, distributed replication layer to different protocol storages.

 ## Build